StackStorm/st2docs/docs/source/orquesta/operations.rst

 To rerun the workflow execution from both task2 and task3, use the following command ``st2 execution re-run <execution-id> --tasks task2 task3``.
 Please take note to use space in between task names.

+If user want to rerun from task1 instead, then just specific only task1 for the rerun and the other tasks will run per the workflow defintion when task1 completes.
+The command for this case is ``st2 execution re-run <execution-id> --tasks task1``.

-And if both tasks are with items tasks and user do not want to reset the tasks and only re-run from failed items, use the command ``st2 execution re-run <execution-id> --tasks task2 task3 --no-reset task2 task3``.
+If both tasks are with items tasks and user do not want to reset the tasks and only re-run from failed items, use the command
+``st2 execution re-run <execution-id> --tasks task2 task3 --no-reset task2 task3``.

+However, for a user case if user only wants to reset task2 but not task3, then only pass task3 to the ``--no-reset`` arg.
+The command for this case is ``st2 execution re-run <execution-id> --tasks task2 task3 --no-reset task3``.

+And in the case if user wants to rerun from task1 instead and task2 and task3 are with items tasks, both task2 and task3 will be reset when task1 completes regardless of what user passes to the ``--no-reset`` arg.